browserengineering/book/book/invalidation.md

 handle invalidation properly.

-*Protecting layout phases*: Replace the `needs_style` and `needs_layout` dirty flags by protecting the `document` field on `Tab`s.
+*Protecting layout phases*: Replace the `needs_style` and `needs_layout` dirty flags by making the `document` field on `Tab`s a `ProtectedField`.
 Make sure animations still work correctly: animations of `opacity` or `transform` shouldn't trigger layout, while animations of other properties should.

 *Transferring children*: Implement the [`replaceChildren` DOM method][replacechildren-mdn] when called with multiple arguments.
 Here